 Think of your garage door as a giant frying pan.
 As the sun beats down on it, the air inside your garage gets hotter and hotter.
 In the winter, it works in reverse, sucking what little heat you have outside.

-Your garage door is the single biggest non-insulated surface in your home.
-One of the simplest (and cheapest) ways to fix that problem is to add some insulation panels to your door.
+Your garage door is the single largest non-insulated surface in your home.
+One of the simplest (and cheapest) ways to make your garage door more comfortable is to add some insulation panels to your door.

-Matador Garage Door Insulation Kit: Specs and R-Value
+Why I Chose Matador Garage Door Insulation Kits

-Each Matador kit (link to Amazon) includes eight polystyrene foam panels and adds about 10 lbs. to the weight of your door.
-They come in either 8′ or 9′ door versions and each cost around $90.
+The Matador Garage Door Installation Kit includes eight polystyrene foam insulation panels and adds about 10 lbs. to the weight of your door.
+They come in either 8′ or 9′ door versions.

 What I liked

 The Matador kit has thick insulation panels – about 1 1/4 inches each.
-This not only blocks out the heat and cold from the outside, but it helps reduce vibrations in the door as well.
+This not only blocks out the heat and cold from the outside but it helps reduce vibrations in the door.

 Insulated and quieter.
 Works for me.

 I also like the finished look of the Matador kit more than other garage door insulation kits.
-The white foam panels slip in nicely to many garage doors so it’s hard to tell that this is an aftermarket product.
+The white foam panels slip in nicely to many garage doors, so it’s hard to tell that this isn’t a pre-insulated door.